highlevellogic/achieve/README.md

 <pre><code>
   session.request    // The session request object.
   session.response   // The session response object.
-  session.parms      // Parameters sent with the request session.dirPath    // The current application path on your computer session.load       // The JavaScript Servlet load() method (see above) session.allowAsync // Set to true if you handle the response in an asynchronous process.
+  session.params      // Parameters sent with the request session.dirPath    // The current application path on your computer session.load       // The JavaScript Servlet load() method (see above) session.allowAsync // Set to true if you handle the response in an asynchronous process.